 Show criticism by serenity

 If your boss criticizes you, nothing works like that sovereign like serenity.
-If you keep your nerve even if he attacks you unfairly, for example with: “Your argument doesn't make anything at all Sense", You show:" I am capable, I have everything under control. " For example with this self-confident answer: "You see it that way, in reality this is a very useful argument."
+If you keep your nerve even if he attacks you unfairly, for example with: “Your argument doesn't make anything at all Sinn", You show:" I am capable, I have everything under control. " For example with this self-confident answer: "You see it that way, in reality this is a very useful argument."
 Serenity convinces every boss.
 The good thing: you can train them.

 As you also think clearly and logically in case of trouble with the boss